scala-native/scala-native/docs/user/sbt.rst

         println("Hello, world!")
     }

-Now, simply run ``sbt run`` to get everything compiled and have the expected output!
+Now, run ``sbt run`` to get everything compiled and have the expected output!
 Please refer to the :ref:`faq` if you encounter any problems.

+The generated project is an easy starting point.
+After the first run, you should review the software versions in the generated files and, possibly, update or customize them.

 Scala versions
 --------------